Cucumber Eye Cream Recipe with Cucumber & Tea Seed Oil

 In addition to GMP, you’ll also need to follow FDA guidelines for labeling your products.
 If you’re unsure about the rules and regulations regarding labeling cosmetics, the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English by Marie Gale, spells out everything you need to know to legally label your products.

 If you like my cucumber eye cream recipe, then you may also enjoy some of my other natural beauty and skin care recipes.

 My anti-aging night cream recipe helps to reduce the signs of aging naturally with ingredients like coconut water, cocoa butter, evening primrose and rosehip seed oil.
 It’s another great option for those wanting natural alternative beauty products.

 Like my cucumber eye cream recipe, my cucumber mint sugar scrub recipe is made using cucumber seed oil in addition to aloe vera.
 Because it’s emulsified it doesn’t feel oily on skin.
 Not only is it a treat for your own skin, but this sugar scrub also makes a wonderful homemade gift idea.

 For more great bath, body and skin care recipes be sure to check out my other boards on Pinterest.
-You can also follow me via all of your favorite social media platforms including G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram.
+You can also follow me via all of your favorite social media platforms including Facebook, Twitter, Blog Lovin’, and Instagram.
 Or subscribe to Soap Deli News via email for future updates, DIY projects and recipes.